Semigroup actions on sets and the Burnside ring: Action reversing functors

-We call this action the inverse (from left to right) action of $\alpha$.
-In fact this construction is functorial on $\Act(I)$ and we denote the functor sending an $I$-action on a set $A$ to the inverse $I$-action on $\lMap (A)$ by This functor sends a morphism $f:A\rightarrow B$ to the morphism which sends $h:I\rightarrow A$ to the composition $f\circ h$ from $I$ to $B$.
-Given $I$-set $A$ we define the evaluation function given by $\evl(f)=f(1)$.
+We call this action the reverse (from left to right) action of $\alpha$.
+In fact this construction is functorial on $\ACT(I)$ and we denote the functor sending an $I$-action on a set $A$ to the reverse $I$-action on $\lMap (A)$ by This functor sends a morphism $f:A\rightarrow B$ to the morphism which sends $h:I\rightarrow A$ to the composition $f\circ h$ from $I$ to $B$.
+Given $I$-set $A$ we can define the evaluation function given by $\evl(f)=f(1)$ whenever we have $1$.

 \begin{lemma} $\evl$ defines a natural transformation from $ \lMap $ to $id$, the identity functor. \end{lemma} \begin{proof}Let $A$ be an $I$-set with action $\alpha$.
-Since then $\evl$ is equivariant, so that it defines a natural transformation from $ \lMap $ to $id$. \end{proof}
+From the equality we can say $\evl$ is equivariant, so that it defines a natural transformation from $ \lMap $ to $id$. \end{proof}

-Let $G$ be a group.
-We define a functor which sends a left $G$ action for $g\in G$ and $x\in X$, to a right $G$-action for $g\in G$ and $x\in X$, which is called the inverse action of $\nu$.
-The following theorem shows that the two definitions we gave for inverse actions agree for actions of groups.